 Our most recent reviewer of the train, checking out the early Platinum cabins for our magazine, The International Railway Traveler, found it wonderful overall.
 “I am sorry to leave… and even sorrier to part from the staff’s excellent care,” Phoenix Arrien said in her story. “…The service is one of the best aspects of Platinum class.”

 Gold Kangaroo service, which is set for two persons, is the next class of service.
 Most of our single travelers recommend booking sole use of a double.
 The reason: double cabins have private, ensuite sink, toilet and shower.
 Single compartments’ shower and toilet are down the hall.
 Smoking is not allowed on the train.
 (Note: Red Kangaroo class is also offered at a lower cost.)

 Twin Cabins feature a three-seat sofa which converts to upper and lower sleeping berths at night.
 It includes private, ensuite toilet, sink and shower.

 Single Cabins feature a lounge chair converting to single sleeping berth, with shower and toilet facilities located at the end of each carriage.

 Dining is in the private restaurant for the first-class Gold Kangaroo and Platinum guests.
 All meals are included in the cost of the ticket; drinks are extra.
-IRT Society members last on this train felt that the dining service was rushed, with all courses served at once.
+The last IRT Society members on this train felt that the dining service was rushed, with all courses served at once.
 Hopefully, this criticism has been addressed and service has improved.